sategie/Music-Blog/README.md

 In the Heroku App:
 1. Settings > Config Vars : Delete environment variable : DISABLE_COLLECTSTATIC
 2. Click on Deploy Branch under the Deploy tab

+### How to Fork the Repository

+        - You can make a copy of the project by doing the following:

+            1. Go to the project's Github repository <https://github.com/sategie/Music-Blog>

+            2. Click on the *Fork* button on the top right of the screen.

+        - Note: Changes made here do not affect the original repository

+### How to Clone the Repository

+    - The repository can be cloned by doing the following:

+            1. Go to the project's Github repository <https://github.com/sategie/Music-Blog>

+            2. Click the green *Code* button on the right.

+            3. Click on *HTTPS* and copy the link.

+            4. Open Git and change the working directory to where you want to have the cloned directory.

+            5. Type *git clone* and paste the copied URL.

+    - You can make changes to the project by doing the following:

+            1. Type *git add .*

+            2. Type *git commit -m* and add a short comment within quotes .e.g git commit -m "This is a short comment example"

+            3. Type *git push* to push the changes to the repository

+    - Note: Any update committed to the main branch immediately reflects in the hosted site.

+## Credit

+### Code

+- Inspiration for the post_list and post_detail templates was taken from Code Institute's 'I think therefore I Blog' walkthrough project

+### Acknowledgements

+- My amazing family provided a lot of support and encouragement during the creation of this project.

+- My Mentor Brian Macharia really helped me by providing useful links to help in understanding some of the concepts in this project